-(3) Represents the aggregate grant date fair value for stock awards granted in the fiscal years ended January 1, 2022, January 2, 2021, and December 28, 2019, as applicable, in accordance with Financial Accounting Standards Board, Accounting Standards Codification Topic 718 ("ASC Topic 718") disregarding any estimates of service-based forfeitures.
+(3) Represents the aggregate grant date fair value for stock awards granted in the fiscal years ended December 30, 2023, December 31, 2022, and January 1, 2022, as applicable, in accordance with Financial Accounting Standards Board, Accounting Standards Codification Topic 718 ("ASC Topic 718") disregarding any estimates of service-based forfeitures.
 For PSUs, the value reported includes the value of the award at the grant date based upon the probable outcome of the performance conditions.
-The value of PSUs at the grant date assuming that the highest level of the performance condition will be achieved, for the fiscal years ended January 1, 2022, January 2, 2021, and December 28, 2019 (as applicable), respectively, is \$6,502,292, \$3,851,978, and \$5,552,768 for Mr. Angle; \$1,477,783, and \$1,526,012 for Ms. Zeiler; \$1,280,650, \$1,130,150, and \$1,221,511, for Mr. Weinstein; and \$1,231,486, for Mr. Blanc.
-See the information appearing in note 12 to our consolidated financial statements included as part of our Annual Report on Form 10-K for the fiscal year ended January 1, 2022 for certain assumptions made in the valuation of stock awards.
+See the information appearing in note 12 to our consolidated financial statements included as part of our Annual Report on Form 10-K.